haoshengzheng/exotic-options-pricing/docs/Greeks_analysis.md

 **vs Spot — another maturity-dependent sign flip.** Vega measures sensitivity to volatility:

-- **T=100%:** vega is **negative** near the barrier — with long time left, the dominant effect of volatility is a greater chance of an early knock-out with little rebate.
+- **T=100%:** vega is **negative** near the barrier — with long time left, higher volatility mainly increases two probabilities: early knock-out at the barrier with low rebate, and future moves below the strike into the leveraged-loss region.
+These effects reduce continuation value, so vega is negative.
-- **T=25% / 50%:** vega turns **positive** — close to expiry, volatility could cause
-   spot changes from barrier level to the under barrier level which can generate the high-profit.
+- **T=25% / 50%:** vega turns **positive** near the barrier.
+Close to expiry, higher volatility can move spot away from the imminent knock-out zone and keep it in the alive positive-payoff region, K < S < B, where the holder still earns PR(S-K) per day.
+Because there is little time left, the leveraged downside has less time to dominate.
 - **T=75%:** the two effects roughly cancel, and vega is near **zero**.

 In general, when the price is far from the barrier level, the position is penalized